 If you want to use one of the standard Visual Basic grid controls in such applications, you will find that neither MSFlexGrid nor ListView from MS Common Controls in the report mode can provide you with the functionality described above to the full.

 Our company was also confronted with such difficulties while developing applications for our local customers, so we decided to create own grid control that would allow us to implement the tasks described above.
-We didn't want to create a control that only automates all standard tasks (sort, search, etc), we wanted the developer to have influence on these processes and adjust them exactly the way they need.
+We didn't want to create a grid that only automates all standard tasks (sort, search, etc.), we wanted the developer to have influence on these processes and adjust them exactly the way they need.